 RGWCEI staff enjoy being part of our community through programs, festivals, and events.

 Hannah is a native of Indiana and brings a wealth of knowledge about biology and environmental education.
-She is a 2018 graduate of Goshen College and has worked with RGWCEI for the past two years as part of the Mennonite Voluntary Service.
-Hannah joins the full-time staff in August 2020 as our first Program Coordinator!
-When Hannah is not planning engaging activities for Valley youth, she is crafting, knitting, or spending time with her housemates exploring the mountains.
+She is a graduate of Goshen College and began work with RGWCEI for two years as part of the Mennonite Voluntary Service.
+Hannah became the Program Coordinator full time in 2020 and now takes on responsibilities as Director.
+When Hannah is not planning engaging activities for Valley youth, she is gardening, knitting, or spending time with her housemates exploring the mountains.

 To the world, it might be just dirt.
 But to a farmer, it is LIFE.

 The Rio Grande Watershed Conservation & Education Initiative strives to increase understanding and awareness of natural resource stewardship and working landscapes in the San Luis Valley through K-12 and community education, collaborations, and connections.